Bilton, Harrogate: Community

 Prior to the gala ending in the late 2010s, on the first May Bank Holiday each year the Bilton Gala took place.
-The first Gala was held in 1977 and the event, which is attended by local families, raises money for groups and organisations within the local community.
+The first Gala was held in 1977 and the event, which was attended by local families, raised money for groups and organisations within the local community.

-Bilton has five churches, four primary schools and its own library.
-There are a number of shops, including two convenience stores.
-The Library closed but has now re-opened on the site of Woodfield Primary School.
+Bilton has three churches, four primary schools and its own library.
+There are a number of shops, including seven convenience stores.
+The Library closed but has now re-opened on the site of Woodfield Primary School (School now closed, as of December 2022; but the library remains open).
 Bilton has its own online community page, called the Bilton Community Group on Facebook.
-Started in lockdown to bring a larger ‘sense of community to the area’.
+Started in lockdown to bring a larger 'sense of community to the area’ and currently hosting over 7000 members.

-There is one public house, the Gardeners Arms, in Old Bilton.
-The Skipton (formerly the Dragon) on Skipton Road closed in February 2014 and The Oak Beck public house on Woodfield Road has been demolished and is being replaced with eight dwellings.
-There is a working men's club on Skipton Road.
+There are three public houses: the Gardeners Arms, in Old Bilton, Bilton Club (formerly Bilton Working Men’s Club) on Skipton Road and the Knox.
+The Skipton (formerly the Dragon) on Skipton Road closed in February 2014 and re-opened as a Co-Op Convenience Store.
 The Red Cat Cottage (formerly Red Cat Inn), a Grade II listed building is located in the area.
 It is situated close to the Nidd Gorge conservation area.

 Transport

 Roads out of Bilton lead to Skipton Road, the major artery across North Harrogate, resulting in very heavy congestion at peak times, and heavy traffic throughout the day.

 The number 2 bus route runs between Bilton and Harrogate bus station.
-It is split into service 2A and 2B; 2B serving the Knox area of Bilton while 2A runs along Bilton Lane towards Fieldway and Woodfield.
+Previously split into two routes for the Woodfield side and the Knox Side, the routes were merged in early 2023 much to the residents dismay.

 A railway station is proposed on the Harrogate Line at Bilton.